spacemanspiff2007/HABApp/_doc/advanced_usage.rst

 Mocking OpenHAB items and events for tests
 --------------------------------------------
 It is possible to create mock items in HABApp which do not exist in Openhab to create unit tests for rules and libraries.
-Ensure that this mechanism is only used for testing because since the items will not exist in openhab they will not get updated which can lead to hard to track down errors.
+Ensure that this mechanism is only used for testing because since the items will not exist in openHAB they will not get updated which can lead to hard to track down errors.

 Examples:

-Add an openhab mock item to the item registry
+Add an openHAB mock item to the item registry

 .. exec_code::
    :hide_output: